-Currently, a Green Card must be a paper document and cannot be presented digitally.
-You can request a Green Card at no extra cost from us by calling 0345 165 0914.
+If you still require a Green Card, you can request one at no extra cost from us by calling 0345 165 0914.
 Please ensure that you have your travel dates available and give us 2-3 weeks’ notice to ensure that you receive your Green Card in the post in good time.
 Alternatively, if you prefer, we can email your Green Card to you, but you will have to print it off yourself.
 Instructions on how to print it will be provided if you choose this option.

 International Driving Permit (IDP)